*UPDATE: BPI Has released their android app on the android market last Aug. 18, 2011, BPI Express mobile Android app

 Step 6 login to www.google/voice

-If you are still getting this page, restart your pc. run lowerping first before opening any browsers
+If you are still getting this page, restart your pc. run lowerping first before opening any browsers then do step 5 again

 If it still won't give you a proper proxy then try another Web Proxy client